aptos-labs/aptos-core/developer-docs-site/docs/guides/nfts/mint-nft-cli.md

 Running an entry function with `--profile mint_deployer` signs and submits the transaction with your `mint_deployer` profile's account, which is why you don't need to provide the signer to the `--args` parameter list.
 :::

-## 3. Automating the mint function with a resource account
+## 3. Automating the mint function with an object

 The issue with the code we've written so far is that it requires explicit approval from the creator to mint a token.
 The process isn't automated and the receiver doesn't ever approve of receiving the token.